Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

-So, last week I wrote about The Snapchat Murders – the story of two young girls who are the victims of a still-free killer.
+Anyway – last week I wrote about The Snapchat Murders – the story of two young girls who are the victims of a still-free killer.
+There are links in the story to provide any tips to police that you might have.
+You just never know who or where my posts are going to reach, right?

-This week, let’s turn that concept on its head.
+This week, let’s turn the two girls concept on its head.
 This is the story of two young girls who are the killers.

 Holly Harvey and Sandra Ketchum.

-They were called the teenage Thelma and Louise by the media…and sure they stole a car and were on the run, but the down and dirty details are much more gruesome than the classic chick flick.
+They were called the teenage Thelma and Louise by the media.
+And sure they stole a car and were on the run, but the down and dirty details are much more gruesome than the classic chick flick.
+The name just seems to be meant to grab headlines and sensationalize their straight up bullshit.
+But what more can we really expect from the press sometimes?

 In a note, Holly wrote to Sandra: “I’m glad I found U. God sent U to me (I don’t care what it says about gay people in the Bible).”

 Their small town in Georgia was, unsurprisingly, hostile to the girls.
 They were regularly called derogatory names and picked on.
 Instead of facing that negativity, the girls started skipping school to hang out together, just the two of them.
-Skipping classes escalated to smoking pot and drinking.
-They felt like no one in the world understood them or accepted them, except each other.
+Skipping classes escalated to casual drugs and drinking.
+They felt like no one in the world understood them, except each other.
 They ran away together, returning after sleeping in a car for 4 days without money and food.
-They girls also escalated to harder drugs – cocaine, meth and speed.
-And when they ran away again a couple of weeks after the first attempt the Colliers, at their wit’s end, reported Holly to authorities and she was placed on probation.
+The girls also escalated to harder drugs – cocaine, meth and speed.
+When they ran away again a couple of weeks after the first attempt, The Colliers, at their wit’s end, reported Holly to authorities and she was placed on probation.

 Holly struggled with depression.
-She became more and more combative at home, often fighting with her grandparents where she’d say over and over again that she would kill them.
-She threatened suicide multiple times and in a journal she wrote a poem that contained the line: “All I want to do is kill.”
+She became more and more combative at home, often fighting with her grandparents – saying over and over again that she would kill them.
+She threatened suicide multiple times and in a journal, she wrote a poem that contained the line: “All I want to do is kill.”

 Holly had been on anti-depressants, but once she started living with her devoutly Christian grandparents, they took her off the medication, instead believing they could “pray away” whatever issues Holly was struggling with.

-“I finished with Mrs. Collier,” Sandy told police, “then went to join Holly.”
+“I finished with Mrs. Collier,” Sandra told police, “then went to join Holly.”

 Carl tried to get to the phone, throwing a coffee cup at Holly in his own defence.
 But Holly dodged him, pulling the home phone out of the wall as she stalked him through the house.
 Together the girls stabbed Carl Collier more than a dozen times.
 The murders were brutal and frenzied.
 Holly reported having to jump over a pool of blood to leave the house.

-The girls grabbed the keys to the truck, took whatever cash and jewellery they could find, drove to a friend’s house – Sarah Polk – to cleanup and then headed for the Georgia coast to spend time on the beach.
-When asked why they were covered in blood the girls told their friend they’d been attacked by someone.
-But after some time had passed, the girls giggled and admitted to the murder, saying they were free.
+The girls grabbed the keys to the truck, took whatever cash and jewellery they could find, drove to a friend’s house – Sarah Polk – to clean themselves up and then headed for the Georgia coast to spend time on the beach.
+When asked why they were covered in blood, the girls told their friend they’d been attacked by someone.
+But after some time, the girls giggled, just not able to keep their secret to themselves anymore, and admitted to the murder, saying they were “free.”

-Police were informed by Polk’s mother, who called 911.
+Police were informed about the murders by Polk’s mother, who called 911.
 “They have blood all over them.
 Knives and everything.”
-Police found the blood-soaked bodies inside the white-brick ranch style home in Fayetteville, Georgia.
+Police went to the Collier’s and found their blood-soaked bodies inside the white-brick ranch style home in Fayetteville, Georgia.

 To the Colliers’ neighbours, the crime was particularly brutal, considering the patience the couple had shown with Holly.
+Like, for real though – the girl sounds like a total nightmare, murder or not.
 “Many times they could have thrown up their hands and said, ‘I quit,’” says their pastor, Rev. Glenn Stringham.
-“They chose, basically, to give their life to their granddaughter because of their love for her.”
+“They chose, basically, to give their lives to their granddaughter because of their love for her.”

-Being the naive teenager girls that they were, the couple never considered how to elude capture.
-Police tracked the girls movements for hours via their cellphones that they were using to call friends and brag about how they’d escaped the Collier’s and their oppressive home.
+Being the naive, stupid teenager girls that they were, the young couple never considered how to elude capture (or how to like not tell people they’d committed murder?)
+Police tracked the girls’ movements for hours via their cell phones that they were using to call friends and brag about how they’d escaped the Collier’s and their oppressive home.

 US Marshalls eventually caught up with the girls who were staying on Tybee Island, about four hours away from the crime scene.
 They had met a pair of brothers, new to the area with their mother, and the family had generously given them a place to stay for the night.
 Cops crashed the house, arresting the girls.
-After being cuffed, two knives from the kitchen had been found in the girls possession.
+After being cuffed, two kitchen knives had been found in the girls’ possession.
 Had they been planning to hurt this kind family as well?
 The answer is unknown.

 After their arrest, Holly pointed blame at her girlfriend, Sandra, saying it was Sandra who told her to run upstairs after her grandfather in the heat of the attack.
 Sandra, however, told Lt.
 Col. Bruce Jordan of the Fayette County Sheriff’s Department that Holly “had been discussing killing her grandparents for days,” according to a written summary of the interview she gave police the day after the killings.